-This book teaches readers how to engage in civil and productive discussion of controversial political topics.
+This book facilitates civil discussion of controversial political issues.
 Unique to this book is a section that explains how to discuss politics without feeling angry or hostile toward people who hold different beliefs.
-In addition, the book provides concise and accessible debates of contemporary issues including gun control, immigration, the Electoral College, mandatory voting, and affirmative action.
+In addition, the book provides concise and accessible debates of contemporary policy issues including gun control, immigration, the Electoral College, voting, and affirmative action.
 For each topic, readers are shown that opposing arguments are based on values and concerns that are widely shared by most people regardless of their political leanings.
 Perfect for students, professors, and citizens alike, this book promotes civility without shying away from controversy.

 Chapter 1: Introduction to Political Hostility